How To Season a Cast-Iron Skillet

-Your trusty cast-iron skillet will eventually lose its sheen and, as a result, its super nonstick powers.
-Bringing back its luster and protecting it from rusting is as easy as a scrub, oil, and bake.
+Unfortunately, if you don't make the necessary preparations to care for your cast-iron skillet, it will eventually lose its sheen and, as a result, its super non-stick powers.
+Bringing back its luster and protecting it from rusting is as easy as scrubbing, oiling, and baking.
 Here's how to season your cast-iron skillet.

 - Spread a thin layer of melted shortening or vegetable oil over the skillet.

-- Place it upside down on a middle oven rack at 375°.
-(Place foil on a lower rack to catch drips.)
+- Place foil on a lower rack to catch drips.

-- Bake 1 hour; let cool in the oven.
+- Bake the cast iron for about an hour and let it cool entirely in the oven.

-- Never marinate in cast iron.
+Never marinate food in cast iron.
 Acidic mixtures will damage the seasoning.
-Reseason if food particles start to stick, rust appears, or you experience a metallic taste.
+Re-season if food particles start to stick, rust appears, or you experience a metallic taste.